Jubatian/rrpge-spec/specs/boot.rst

 registers and memories.

 Unless otherwise mentioned any memory area must be reset to zero.
-This includes the Data, the Stack, the Graphics FIFO, and the Video memories.
-Note that some parts of the Data and Video memories however contain initial data.
+This includes the CPU Data, the CPU Stack, and the Peripheral memories.
+Note that some parts of the CPU Data and Peripheral memories however contain initial data.